svikashk/agile/agile/scrum-backlog.md

 ---
 layout: default
-title: What is a Backlog?
+seo_title: What is a Backlog?
 How to maintain it? | Agile Library
-page_title: Backlog
+title: Backlog
 has_children: false
 parent: What is Scrum?
 Includes best practices | Agile Library
 nav_order: 2